Certain Periodically Correlated Multi-component Locally Stationary Processes: Main results: A continuous time PC-LS model

 \section{Main results: A continuous time PC-LS model}

-We introduce a new class of certain non-stationary process which we call multi-component periodically correlated locally stationary (PC-LS) process and is a combination of two locally stationary and periodically correlated processes as \be X(t)=X^{ls}(t)+X^p(t), t>0 \ee where $X^{ls}(\cdot)$ is a multi-component LS process and $X^p(\cdot)$ is a sequence of PC process that are independent.
-We partition the positive real line index space of the process, by disjoint intervals $B_j=(s_{j-1}, s_j]$ where $s_0=0$ and $|B_j|=|B_{j+T}|$ for all $j=1, \cdots, T$ and $T\in\mathbb{N}$.
+We introduce a new class of certain non-stationary process, say multi-component periodically correlated locally stationary (PC-LS) process as \be X(t)=X^{ls}(t)+X^p(t), t>0 \ee where $X^p(\cdot)$ is a continuous time PC process and $X^{ls}(\cdot)$ is a multi-component LS process which have bi-periodic correlation.
+We introduce their special structures in subsections 3.1 and 3.2 respectively.
+Their covariance and cross covariance structures are studied in subsection 3.3.
+Finally the spectral representation of the process is characterized in 3.4.